Is technology advancing quicker than our population is ready for? It was just a few years ago that many of the current technologies were adopted.

 - By 2025 the future will bring an estimated $22 billion AI chip market total based on Data sourced from company derived statistics .

 This means technology will grow by 4x when AI chips are the focus in which we are measuring advancement.
+Even the leap between new device models is becoming drastic.
+For example, when comparing the apple pencil 1 vs 2 there are significant differences in technology.

 By 2025, data center spending on AI processors will grow by over 4x.
 Tech statistics are only indicating more and more growth as time passes.